Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Many of these changes, when enabled in the right format, could lead to atrocities such as murder.

-Chris's brain was compared to that of four retired NFL players, all of which would also suffered from repeated head trauma.
+Chris's brain was compared to that of four retired NFL players, all of which had also suffered from repeated head trauma.

 And not so coincidentally, all four ended up sinking into depression, violence, and self-harm.

-Whether or not Chris's actions were a result of the medical condition, depression, rage, or otherwise, we will never fully know.
+Whether or not Chris's actions were a result of a medical condition, depression, rage, or otherwise, we will never fully know.

 However, all of the evidence available suggests that this man ultimately lost the fight with his own mind.